RRFayad/mastering-code-interview/0_Notes/7_Data-Structures_Hash-Tables.md

   - Maps have unique keys

 - js Also has new Set()

   - Set is a Map with unique values, and keys are not stored

+  #### 85 & 86 - Implementing a Hash Table

+  - So in the code we can see the logic behind hash table
+    - And its possible to understand why tis O(1)